shonaka/useful_links/README.md

 * [EEGLAB list archives](https://sccn.ucsd.edu/pipermail/eeglablist/) - Not always useful, but could be a good source to find a specific answer regarding EEG.
 If you want to find out more than two words at the same time, Google chrome extension: [Multi-highlight](https://chrome.google.com/webstore/detail/multi-highlight/pfgfgjlejbbpfmcfjhdmikihihddeeji) could be useful.
 * [EEGLAB tutorials](https://sccn.ucsd.edu/wiki/EEGLAB_Wiki) - All the tutorials on EEGLAB are really useful when understanding EEG related things.
 But they are also a little specific to EEGLAB open source library.
 * [Fieldtrip tutorials](http://www.fieldtriptoolbox.org/tutorial) - All the tutorials on Fieldtrip are very useful when understanding EEG related or fMRI related things.
+* [Brainstorm tutorials](http://neuroimage.usc.edu/brainstorm/Tutorials) - Brainstorm tutorials are well written and often useful even if you are not using the software.
+Especially useful when using individual MRI combined with EEG.

 ##### Books
 * [Analyzing Neural Time Series Data: Theory and Practice](https://www.amazon.com/Analyzing-Neural-Time-Data-Neuropsychology/dp/0262019876/ref=sr_1_2?ie=UTF8&qid=1497147525&sr=8-2&keywords=mike+x+cohen) - A very good book to understand analysis on EEG.
 Covers from the basics of how to use MATLAB to in depth time frequency analysis in EEG.